Kochi lagging in cleanliness, Kerala govt should take responsibility: Piyush Goyal | Science-Environment

 The Union Minister was on a two-day visit to the southern state.

-On Monday he inaugurated various infrastructure projects at the Cochin Special Economic Zone (CSEZ) here including a 13-story office space for budding entrepreneurs and an effluent treatment plant.
+On Monday, he inaugurated various infrastructure projects at the Cochin Special Economic Zone (CSEZ) here including 13-storey office space for budding entrepreneurs and an effluent treatment plant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)